paldepind/flyd/README.md

 });
 ```

-The stream above that logs the responses from the server should only be called
+Note that the stream above logging the responses from the server should only be called
 after an actual response has been recieved (otherwise `responses()` whould return
 `undefined`).
-For this purpose you can pass `stream` an array of initial
-dependencies.
-The streams body will not be called before all of the declared
+Fortunately a streams body will not be called before all of its declared
-streams evaluate to something other than `undefined`.
+streams has recieved a value.

 ### Using promises for asynchronous operations